ahsan002/pse/README.md

 ## Summary

-For this excercise I have created two program files simpleprogram1 and program2
+For this excercise I have created 3  program files simpleprogram1, program2 and simpleProgram3

 **simpleProgram1** uses  **Python with sqllite** to find the closest locations from Input locations.